 We also offer a tuition reimbursement program to help TVHS students pay the cost of earning college credit in high school.

-Students at TVHS meet or exceed all of the New York state graduation requirements, including four years of English Language Arts, four years of math and science, and at least two years of Mandarin Chinese.
-Students also have a wide range of electives to choose from.
+Students at TVHS meet or exceed all of the New York state graduation requirements, including four years of English Language Arts, four years of math & science, and at least two years of Mandarin Chinese.
+Students also have a wide range of electives from which to choose.

 Tech Valley High School uses a mindfulness meditation program called Calm Classroom.
 This initiative makes a positive difference in students’ lives by giving them simple tools to better manage the stress and anxiety that can often disrupt learning.

 Student Learning Teams

 Student Learning Team (SLT) ideally consists of the student, teacher (advisor), and parent.
 SLTs will convene two times per year (in October and March usually) and as needed.